 3. Support cross-training – One of the best ways to keep employees and patients happy is to provide cross-training for workers.
 While some skills require technical training, many more tasks and jobs can be handled by different people.

 Make a list of all the activities that employees do in your office or clinic.
-Circle those that require casual-close-up-communication-1430118-2-1certification.
+Circle those that require certification.
 Can all employees doing these specialized tasks cross over to help each other out?
 If not, make this a special training track for these jobs.
 Work with employees doing these tasks to create modules that teach their knowledge and skills to other qualified team members.
 Reassure them that they are not at risk of being replaced.
 Instead, the goal is to have other employees available to assist when they are swamped, sick, or on vacation.

 Next, look at the list of other “non-specialized” tasks.
 Identify how many employees know how to do them.
 Start developing training modules to help employees understand what needs to be done, how to do each job, and who to contact for help.